TGlock/G9/README.md

   Request handler functions need only accept a request and response.
 E.g. myhandler = async (req, res) => { ... }

   Early versions of g9 explored a third context (ctx) parameter similar to other frameworks.
-Ultimately decoded to simply decorate the request object and will utilize symbols to avoid name collision.
+Ultimately decided to simply decorate the request object rather than create an addition object.
+Use of symbols (in progress) should help to avoid name collisions if 3rd party packages are introduced.

   The req object is decorated with the following attributes.